 Management Development Perspectives

-management development perspectives at boston college: an overview
+mdp at boston college: an overview

 Since 2005, Management Development Perspectives (MDP) program has been providing managers and administrators with a broad understanding of University goals, challenges, and vision.
-Senior university leadership, in formal presentations and dialog, enable participants to gain insight into current organizational and future institutional endeavors.
+Senior university leadership, in formal presentations and dialogue, enable participants to gain insight into current organizational and future institutional endeavors.

 Goals and Objectives

 Through the lens of the Boston College’s Jesuit tradition, educational ideals, and university strategic mission, the goals of MDP are:

 - To deepen participants’ knowledge and understanding of BC’s history, culture, goals, operating principles, and challenges

 - To broaden participants’ perspective about the mission of the University beyond their own functional area and illuminate the interconnectedness among work units

 - To provide opportunities for participants, program alumni, and senior leadership to connect and build relationships that enhance their eff ectiveness